Index of the Suttas of the

 II.
 Appamāda Vagga

 Covering suttas 13-22.
-Nine similes for the caution that is the fundamental condition that leads to the bringing to life of the Four Consummate Efforts.
+Nine similes for the avoidance of carelessness that is the fundamental condition that leads to the bringing to life of the Four Consummate Efforts.

 PTS: Earnestness, V.220